JasonPollman/NodesBackend/readme.md

 to the fact that we have to sanitize a node before we update it, which means fetching the missing data before upsertion).

+Additionally, it alleviates almost all database "fetch" calls.
-Additionally, when the tree comes back from the server on the first payload, all nodes are immediately cached.
+When the tree comes back from the server on the first payload, all nodes are immediately cached.
 Hundreds of users can connect and only a one-time set of O(n) calls are made to the database (for initialization).
 This means simultaneous connections won't flood the database.